 10) ADHD people are high energy, fun, and make life more exciting

 These are all important facts to remember if you have ADHD because, according to Roberts “the biggest difficulty, bar none, is the damage to self-esteem.”

 How to Use ADHD to Your Advantage

-According to psychiatrist and ADHD expert Dr. Kenny Handelman, “People with ADHD have quick thinking brains.
-When they get the negative symptoms out of the way, they can often benefit from the creative, out of the box thinking”.
-Some of the symtoms of ADHD can actually be put to positive use if controlled correctly.
+According to psychiatrist and ADHD expert Dr. Kenny Handelman, “People with ADHD have quick-thinking brains.
+When they get the negative symptoms out of the way, they can often benefit from the creative, out-of-the-box thinking”.
+Some of the symptoms of ADHD can actually be put to positive use if controlled correctly.
 Dr. Roberts agrees, stating that “ADHD behaviors are extreme forms of traits that have great utility.”

 By learning to utilize these traits you can make ADHD a blessing, not a curse.
 Here are the top 3 to focus on:

 Inattention: Inattention is simply an overabundance of creative thinking.
 When you are not paying attention you are actually thinking about other, new ideas or looking at things from a different angle.